Scifabric/pybossa/doc/overview.rst

 Apps, etc) in PyBossa.
 As such they will usually operate entirely outside of PyBossa itself interacting with PyBossa via the API.

-The PyBossa project provides several PyBossa application templates that can be re-used for creating a new application really easily:
+The PyBossa project provides several PyBossa project templates that can be re-used for creating a new project really easily:

 * `Flickr Person Finder`_: an image classification template,
 * `Urban Parks`_: a geo-localizing using web-maps template,